Renaissance Credit: Owners and management

 The main owner of the bank is the ONEXIM group, which owns 83.02% in its authorized capital.
 Another 6.5% is owned by Evgeny Yurchenko.

 At the beginning of 2012, the ONEXIM Group acquired a 32.25% stake in the bank from Renaissance Group, and in November 2012 it bought out the remaining stake in Renaissance Group, increasing its stake to 89.52%.
 During the last transaction, the Renaissance Capital investment bank, which was completely bought out by the group, also became the property of ONEXIM.

 Evgeny Yurchenko acquired his stake in ONEXIM Group in May 2013.

 Activity

 Renaissance Credit is a bank working with individuals.
-The main activity of the Bank is related to the issuance of consumer loans, credit cards and the reception of deposits.
+The main activity of the Bank is related to the issuance of consumer loans, credit cards and deposits.

 The bank has about 150 branches in Russia, and also cooperates with major federal retail chains.

-In 2012, the Bank issued unsecured loans by 66.7 billion rubles, in this indicator the bank took the 7th place.